jogletree/redventechtest/README.md

 # redventechtest
 Red Ventures Technical Test
 ## How to Execute my Code
-Create a folder and name it anything and put include the 2 package filed and conf file.
+Create a folder and name it anything and include the 2 package filed and conf file.
 Create a subfolder called test and includue the test1 file.
 Install selenium stand a lone and make sure a version of node is installed.
 In command prompt - open the folder you created and use npm test to run the test1 file.

 ## My Approach
 I used the installing and execution instructions directly off the WebDriverIO page.